TheFiveThemes/magnus/README.md

 ##Development of the theme:
 We use grunt to manage Sass.
-All you have to do is a quick `npm install` on the project root in terminal, and then just run 'grunt' to start watching for changes to the Sass files.
+All you have to do is a quick `npm install` on the project root in terminal, and then just run `grunt` to start watching for changes to the Sass files.